(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 Being able to effectively analyze your sales trends can have a major impact on how you run your business.
 Through your data, you can gain valuable insight into your operations.
 Through key capabilities, like real-time updates and data visualization, you can make better informed business decisions.

 At a certain point, using Excel to manage your business data will not scale.
-You will have to invest in a solution that allows provides intelligence about your business’s performance quickly and automatically.
+You will have to invest in a solution that automatically provides insights about your business’s performance.